waltervh/BornAgain-website/content/documentation/sample-models/interference-functions/interference-1d-lattice/index.md

 * The wavelength is equal to $24$ $\unicode{x212B}$.
 * The incident angles are $\alpha\_i = 0.2 ^{\circ}$ and $\phi\_i = 0^{\circ}$.

-> #### Note:
+**Note:**

-> * By default, the axis of the one-dimensional lattice is the $x$-axis.
+* By default, the axis of the one-dimensional lattice is the $x$-axis.
 A rotation can be applied to the particles (like in this example) or to the 1D lattice.

-> * In the real-space model picture, the full length of a boxes cannot be seen as it is too large compared to its width and heigth.
+* In the real-space model picture, the full length of a boxes cannot be seen as it is too large compared to its width and heigth.

 {{< galleryscg >}}
 {{< figscg src="Interference1DLattice_setup.jpg" width="350px" caption="Real-space model">}}
 {{< figscg src="Interference1DLattice.png" width="350px" caption="Intensity image">}}
 {{< /galleryscg >}}

-#### Python script:
 {{% highlightfile file="/static/files/python/simulation/ex03_InterferenceFunctions/Interference1DLattice.py" language="python" %}}